defactor-com/documentation/docs/blockchain-and-web3/polygon.md

 sidebar_position: 3
 ---

-Polygon, formerly known as Matic Network, is a protocol and a framework for building and connecting Ethereum-compatible blockchain networks.
+Polygon, formerly known as Matic Network, is a protocol and a framework for building and connecting Ethereum-compatible blockchainGoerli networks.
 It provides scalable solutions on Ethereum, supporting a multi-chain Ethereum ecosystem.
 Polygon transforms Ethereum into a full-fledged multi-chain system, often referred to as the “Internet of Blockchains.”
 This multi-chain system is akin to other ones such as Polkadot, Cosmos, Avalanche, etc., but with the added benefits of Ethereum's security, vibrant ecosystem, and openness.

 ## Key Features of Polygon